dylan-robins/dosun-fuwari-solver/readme.md

 ## Program structure

-+ `gui.py`: main GUI classes.
-Run this file to run the program.
++ `main.py`: Main program.
+Run this file to run the graphical interface.
++ `display_sat_results.py`: Commandline utility script that displays the output of a satsolver as a grid (text).
+Currently supports minisat and picosat output files.
-+ `grid.py`: contains the Grid class.
++ `lib/grid.py`: contains the Grid class.
-+ `gen_formule.py`: contains the functions that generate the cnf formula that's passed to the satsolver.
++ `lib/gen_formule.py`: contains the functions that generate the cnf formula that's passed to the satsolver.
-+ `file_io.py`: contains the function used to import/export files in and out of the program.
++ `lib/file_io.py`: contains the functions used to import/export files in and out of the program.

 ## To do